aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Sun Sep  1 05:09:13 2024
+Last update: Mon Sep  2 05:08:18 2024

 ### Let's play! 🎮